davida26/davida26.github.io/_posts/2017-1-23-diving-into-security-research-introduction.markdown

 > We keep moving forward, opening new doors, and doing new things, because we're curious and curiosity keeps leading us down new paths.

-So with that said.
-I begin with a German beer by my side and the world wide web and some of the world's best security experts to guide me on my journey.
+So with that said, let the journey begin.
 Cheers.

 ## Questions to answer. <small>Not in any order</small>